percona/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--parallel=#`

-This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
-The default value is 1, there is no concurrent transfer.
-This option can be used with the `--copy-back` option to copy the user data files in parallel.
-The redo logs and system tablespaces are copied in the main thread.
+The `--parallel` option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
+The default value is 1 (that is, no concurrent transfer).
+In Percona XtraBackup 2.3.10 and newer, the `--parallel` option can be used with the `--copy-back` option to copy the user data files in parallel (redo logs and system tablespaces are copied in the main thread).

+Before Percona XtraBackup 8.4.0-3, the `--parallel` option didn't have any effect on the prepare phase.

+Starting with [Percona XtraBackup 8.4.0-3](release-notes/8.4.0-3.md), using `--parallel=X` has effect on the prepare phase.
+It will now use X threads to apply the changes from `.delta` files to the IBD files.
+This option processes multiple delta files simultaneously, improving storage performance and accelerating incremental backups, particularly with numerous InnoDB Data (IBD) files.
+The option remains effective even if IBD files are unchanged between backups and efficiently handles empty delta files.

+When using `--parallel` in the prepare phase, always specify a numeric value.
+The recommended minimum value is 4 (for example, `--parallel=4`).

+Note that each thread operates on a single file.
+If you have a large delta file, there is still only one thread that processes that `.delta` file.
+Parallelization occurs at the file level, not within individual files.

 ### password